Krishnabot/my_blog_app/README.md

 - **Write integration tests with Capybara gem.**
 - **Use devise gem for authentication.**
 - **Add ffunctionality to the web app that requires the user to log in.**
+- **Limit access to web app resources based on authorization rules**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>